CMU-SAFARI/MegIS/README.md

 To find the end-to-end throughput of the `pipeline`, we incorporate the latency and throughput of all of MegIS's components, including host operations, accessing flash chips, internal DRAM, in-storage accelerator, and host-SSD interfaces.

-For the components in the hardware-based steps (e.g., finding candidate species): We implement MegIS’s logic components in Verilog.
+For the components in the hardware-based steps (e.g., [Finding Candidate Species](#finding-candidate-species)): We implement MegIS’s logic components in Verilog, as explained above.
 We use two state-of-the-art simulators, [Ramulator](https://github.com/CMU-SAFARI/ramulator) to model SSD’s internal DRAM, and [MQSim](https://github.com/CMU-SAFARI/MQSim) to model SSD’s internal operations.

-For the components in the software-based step (e.g., host operations for preparing the input queries), we measure performance on a real system, an AMD® EPYC® 7742 CPU with 128 physical cores and 1-TB DRAM.
+For the components in the software-based step (e.g., host operations for [Preparing the Input Queries](#preparing-the-input-queries)), we measure performance on a real system (an AMD® EPYC® 7742 CPU with 128 physical cores and 1-TB DRAM).
 For the software baselines, we measure performance on this real system, with best-performing thread counts.

 ## Contact